OLProtocol/docs-en/OrdX/instruct.md

   "cfactor": "1"
 }

-Upgrade process for BRC-20:
-Since BRC-20 tokens are not actually bound to satoshis or utxos but are instead recorded on addresses through inscriptions, the upgrade requires transferring the BRC-20 tokens to a black hole address and then providing the corresponding ordx assets.
-However, there is a problem: Bitcoin does not have a black hole address.
-The so-called black hole address is just a Satoshi Nakamoto address, and having utxos in the Satoshi Nakamoto address would cause them to increase exponentially, overwhelming the Bitcoin network.
-Therefore, a proxy service address is used for the transfer, allowing for the easy transfer of BRC-20 tokens in and out.
-If a sufficient proportion of tokens can eventually be upgraded to the new protocol, the proxy will then transfer the old tokens to a black hole address.

-The ideal solution:
+Possible solution:
 Lock the tokens into the Lightning Network channel using the OLD protocol and directly convert them into ordx assets and destroy the old tokens when withdrawing.
-This is the simplest and most direct solution.